silverstripe/cwp/docs/en/04_Performance_Guide/01_Caching.md

 immediately.
 For a typical SilverStripe site this means reducing response times from hundreds of milliseconds to tens of milliseconds.

-When implementing static caching we can also push the entire site to CDN edge nodes, keeping large portions of server requests from ever hitting our servers at all.
+When implementing static caching we can also push the entire site to Content Distribution Network (CDN) edge nodes, keeping large portions of server requests from ever hitting our servers at all.
+In CWP context, this would mean that Incapsula is serving all requests, minimising the potential for downtime due to server load.

 ##### Limitations of static caching

-Static caching can only be used in a few specific cases.
-Your site will only be suitable for static caching if there is no dynamic content on the site.
-This means no user login and no dynamic content, such as forms.
+Total static caching can only be used in a few specific cases.
+Your site will only be suitable for static caching if there is no dynamic content on the site, including user login and forms.

 If you have a dynamic area of your site but still wish to use some static caching, you can statically cache parts of your site and leave other parts uncached.
 You could investigate caching your most popular or busy pages while leaving